ihsaanm0/lornasfanbois/README.md

 Key Deliverable:
-* Complete, or nearly complete, <span title="Minimum Viable Product">MVP</span>
+* Complete, or nearly complete, <span title="Minimum Viable Product">MVP</span>.
 * User feedback and development plan based on feedback.
 * Draft promotional materials (poster, brochure).
+* Plan for finalisation of system and promotional materials as necessary.

 <hr />

 ### Milestone 5
 Project Phase: Development<br />
 _Concludes: Friday, Week 11 (13/10/17)_<br /><br />
-Perform another round of user testing for the final.
+By the conclusion of this milestone, the project team plans to have conducted a final round of user testing.
+The feedback received from this testing will be applied moving towards Milestone 6.

 <br />
 Key Deliverables: <br />